7 Tips for Surviving Market Turbulence

-Economic downturns and turbulent investment markets can make people nervous.
-Recognize these events as a normal, although undesirable, part of the economic and investment cycles.
-With that in mind, following are some tips for investors during unpredictable times.
+Economic downturns and volatile markets can make people nervous.
+Recognizing these events as a normal, although undesirable, part of the economic and investment cycles can help make these moments manageable.
+Here are some tips for surviving market turbulence during unpredictable times.

 Don’t panic.
 Some people may be tempted to bail out of their stock investments if markets are having a particularly rough ride.
 Selling solely because the stock market tumbles may be the worst thing to do.